davidmagalhaes/nearplaces/README.md

 An App project whose goal is to locate the user's nearest Cafes, Bars and Restaurants.

 ## Architecture
-The app architecture is based on Clean Architecture for the domain and data layers and MVVM for the presentation layer.Conceptually, the architecture is as below:
+The app architecture is based on [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) for the domain and data layers and MVVM for the presentation layer.
+Conceptually, the architecture is as below:

 ![AppArch](readmeres/clean_architecture_onion.png)
 \